Wholesale Trade · Dayton, OH

 How does Logan AC & Heat Services's safety record compare to industry average?

-Logan AC & Heat Services's total OSHA penalty of $0 is below the Wholesale Trade industry average of $8,942 per employer.
+Logan AC & Heat Services's total OSHA penalty of $0 is below the Wholesale Trade industry average of $9,023 per employer.
 The employer has 0 inspections compared to the industry average of 1.9 per employer.
+For a direct comparison, Superior Plus Energy Services INC. in Oak Ridge, NJ is a similar wholesale trade employer with $75,912 in current penalties.

 Explore PlainWorker